 - Increased airflow means the tank ends up consuming more liquid than usual

 The OFRF nexMesh appears to be geared towards the advanced vape enthusiast.
-For experienced vapers with higher-end mods, the conical mesh coil will introduce a much desirable difference in the vaping experience.
+However, for experienced vapers with higher-end mods, the conical mesh coil will introduce a much desirable difference in the vaping experience.

 Moreover, chain vapers can take advantage of the dual-layered cotton and thicker mesh, making for longer and more enjoyable hits.

-In conclusion, the nexMesh is an exceptional first attempt of a tank coming from a brand that is traditionally known for manufacturing coils.
+In conclusion, the nexMesh is an exceptional first tank attempt coming from a traditionally known brand for manufacturing coils.

 The innovative conical design of the coils allows for faster ramp-up times and efficient wicking.
-The stainless steel construction and PCTG glass make for a robust and sturdy tank that can easily withstand everyday use.
+In addition, the stainless steel construction and PCTG glass make for a robust and sturdy tank that can easily withstand everyday use.